emedee/base-apparel/README.md

 # base-apparel
-A simple web page with javascript authentication for email
+A simple web page with javascript authentication for email field